 The above picture and caption are from the Westport Historical Society Web site and obviously it was taken before 1924 when the causeway was put in – but beyond that, you have to guess at the date.

-- I love this shot – and it’s the only one I have found that shows the connecting sandbar well.
+- I love this shot – and it’s the only one I have found that shows the connecting sandbar as “improved” by the two rows of rocks that formed the first crude causeway.
 My guess is it was taken somewhere around 1915-1920.
-My reasoning is that work on the causeway began in 1913, but wasn’t finished until 1824.
-Those rocks on the sandbar look as if they are the beginnings of the causeway.
+My reasoning is that work on the causeway began in 1913, but wasn’t finished until 1924.
 The picture appears to be an old postcard.
 Click image for larger version.

 This next one we can pin down – it is the fall of 1908.
 Because we know that is when the cruiser USS Yankee sank, having grounded on Hen and Chickens due south of Gooseberry.
 That’s the cruiser you see in this picture looking like a building on the island!
 There are many more details in a story at the end of this entry.

 - Here’s a sweeping shot from Horseneck Beach to the west of Gooseberry.
 If the island looks higher than it should, I believe it’s because it is built up – that is – there are buildings there and – I believe – the lookout towers.
 So I assume this was taken in the 1940s or early 50s.
 (Click image for larger version.)

 OK, this next is the picture which really started my head spinning.
 Gooseberry with telephone wires and buildings.
 You’ll find this one explored in detail in the post “Gooseberry Summers.”
 Bottom line: I think it was taken about 1957 and the buildings in the right foreground are huddled together because they are about to be moved off the island as part of the state takeover.